MarcGirard/AURINProject/README.md

 ```

 (The ansible playbooks and the python scripts wont begin without a password which can be found in the report).

+## Source data from AURIN and data collectors
+All the data can be available via https://drive.google.com/drive/folders/1EWHV1Bvgk1D3V4YqxtmwuWQGdjufm-ER?usp=sharing.